 Why is evergreen content so important for SEO?

 First off, evergreen content performs a huge role in any SEO strategy.
 Sometimes it can be challenging to rank for very popular search keywords, but an evergreen approach can assist in taking on those common search terms easily.
+We can help you with our SEO keyword research service.

 For example, if you write many articles on a single subject, like coffee roasting, you need to send a signal to Google to let it know which of these articles are more important, so they will turn up in search results.
 If you don’t follow this strategy, you’re losing out on a lot of traffic.
 By offering the right internal structure in your posts, you can let Google know which of your coffee roasting articles should show up first.